-E3 knows it needs to evolve so it’s no surprise to me to see that Nintendo has pulled out completely, E.A. is hosting a separate event, open to the public and most game companies are putting together events for their fans right alongside E3.
+E3 knows it needs to evolve, so it’s no surprise to me to see that Nintendo has pulled out completely, EA is hosting a separate event, open to the public, and most game companies are putting together events for their fans right alongside E3.
 I don’t know if that’ll be enough to return E3 back to its glory days, but I hope it’ll spur more fans to come out and see what’s up.
-What I loved the most, every year that I go, is seeing people’s reactions.
-I love interacting with the talent and participating in fan contests.
-I’ve got pretty good luck at winning (Thanks DarkSouls team last year for the awesome game and a chance to “die” hahaha!) events and it’s the ultimate place to let my competitive nature out for a spin!
+What I loved the most every year that I go is seeing people’s reactions.
+I love interacting with the talent and participating in fun contests.
+I have pretty good luck at winning (Thanks, DarkSouls team last year for the awesome game and a chance to “die” hahaha!) events, and it’s the ultimate place to let my competitive nature out; for a spin!

 Nintendo – Skip

-Unless you’re a hard-core Nintendo fan, I’d say skip this one.
-Every year they’ve been pulling out more and more, until finally they’ve removed their presence almost altogether.
+Unless you’re a hardcore Nintendo fan, I’d say skip this one.
+Every year they’ve been pulling out more and more until finally, they’ve removed their presence almost altogether.
 The New Legend of Zelda is sure to impress fans, but I think most of us are a little disappointed that they aren’t really showing much of anything else.
-Also, even if they have some sort of presence on the showfloor or nearby, if you’re really interested you can simply watch the stream online.
+Even if they have some sort of presence on the show floor or nearby, you can simply watch the stream online if you’re really interested.
 I mean, was anyone else really hoping for more Pokemon Sun and Moon?
-Just me? ;p
+Just me?

 Sony – Only if VR doesn’t make you sick

-Console schm’oles, no one cares about the console wars.
+Console schmnsoles, no one cares about the console wars.
 We care about games and whether or not we want to purchase them.
-So the big announcement is Playstation VR and of course if you’re interested in VR, then you’ll want to see what Sony has up it’s sleeves.
-For those of us who suffer motion sickness or you know, wear glasses, VR is still a poor experience.
+So the big announcement is Playstation VR, and of course, if you’re interested in VR, then you’ll want to see what Sony has up its sleeves.
+For those who suffer motion sickness or, you know, wear glasses, VR is still a poor experience.
 Maybe I should see if this year is any better, but I think I’ll pass and wait to read reviews.
-The new system comes out in October and unless some primo titles are announced, it’ll just be a piece of technology (4k TVs anyone?) that we have and can’t really make use of.
+The new system comes out in October, and unless some primo titles are announced, it’ll just be a piece of technology (4k TVs, anyone?) that we have and can’t really make use of.
 Also, if the new Resident Evil is announced during their press conference, then this flips into a Go, for sure!

 Microsoft – Go